 Motithang Takin Preserve is a mini zoo turned wildlife reserve for the national animal of Bhutan, Takin, which is a member of the goat family.
 Enjoy a stroll around the preserve.

 Tashi Chhoedzong is a religious fortress built in the 16th century and houses the secretariat, throne room and office of the king, and the central monk body.
 It is known to have over thirty temples, chapels, and shrines in the vicinity.
-The glory of the monarchical system can be realized by the grand Tashi Dzong also called the ‘Fortress of Glorious Religion’.
+The grand Tashi Dzong can realize the glory of the monarchical system, also called the ‘Fortress of Glorious Religion.’

 After enjoying the sightseeing tour in Thimphu, you can saunter through the Handicraft Emporium and local art and craft shops to purchase some souvenirs.